|

 External Link:

-Richard and Kate Chamberlin's local church from 1906 to about 1940 and the site of the weddings
+Richard and Kate Chamberlin's local church from 1906 to about 1940

-of their daughters Mabel and Alice was St James Church, Kidbrooke, London.
+of their daughters Mabel and Alice was St James Church, Kidbrooke, London. |